newsguildny/times-tech-guild-sl-2022/slides.md

 - First real test of the strength of your organizing
   <!-- .element: class="fragment" -->

+Notes:

+- Unionizing is a political action.
+Some of the leverage that unions have comes from support from outside the company.
+A campaign has a lot more power if, for example, reader of the New York Times are supportive of the position of the unit
+- Management can't really directly address the campaign until there's a public campaign to address.
+Once we went public, we knew that management would likely almost immediately begin a counter campaign
+- You might have a lot of folks (in our case, a lot a lot) willing to say they support unionizing behind closed doors, but there's no way to learn how well that will translate to public support until you go public

 ---

 ### What does a public compaign website need?